agbowlin/lib-json/readme.md

 ## TODO

-- Handle comments in json.
-- Combine with hiernodejs to provide node navigation?

 ### General

 - Export top level functions in PascalCase.
 - Rewrite classes as simple functions to maintain compatibility with earlier platforms.
+- Handle comments in json.
+- Combine with hiernodejs to provide node navigation?
+- Convert to/from BSON
+- Convert to/from YAML

 ### JsonFormatter